-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of the Company to be voted at the annual meeting of stockholders to be held at the offices of the Company on Tuesday, January 23, 2001, at 9:00 a.m., for the purposes set forth in the Notice of Annual Meeting.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of the Company to be voted at the Annual Meeting of Stockholders to be held at the Radisson Quad City Plaza Hotel & Conference Center, 111 East 2nd Street, Davenport, Iowa on Wednesday, January 23, 2002, at 9:00 a.m., for the purposes set forth in the Notice of Annual Meeting of Stockholders.

-The principal executive offices of the Company are located at 400 Putnam Building, 215 N. Main Street, Davenport, Iowa 52801.
-This Proxy Statement and the enclosed form of proxy are being mailed to stockholders on or about December 27, 2000, together with a copy of the Company's Annual Report for the fiscal year ended September 30, 2000.
+The principal executive offices of the Company are located at 215 N. Main Street, Davenport, Iowa 52801-1924.
+This Proxy Statement and the enclosed form of proxy are being mailed to stockholders on or about December 27, 2001, together with a copy of the Company's Annual Report for the fiscal year ended September 30, 2001.